 - have average self-employed trading profits of no more than £50,000 and at least equal to their non-trading income.

-Further information from GOV.UK can be found here, including a Factsheet
+Further information from GOV.UK about Support for Self Employed can be found here, including a Factsheet.

 This is a grant to provide financial assistance for newly created businesses that are facing operational and financial challenges as a result of the COVID-19 outbreak.

 The purpose of the grant is to support newly created businesses with immediate cash flow support to help them survive the economic consequences of the Covid-19 outbreak.
 The grant seeks to complement other Covid-19 response measures to support businesses, social enterprises and charitable organisations in Wales.

 The eligibility criteria for the grant is as follows: